IndieMasco/TechEdSoftwareDeveloper021/week4/render-and-supabase/READme.md

 [Repo](https://github.com/IndieMasco/monorepo)

+## THINGS HAVE BEEN UPDATED SINCE WRITING THIS SETUP SO THIS GUIDE ISN'T UP TO DATE.

 ## Client and server set-up within the terminal (Ubuntu)

 - Step 1 - Make a parent folder for the client and server